 - Do not feed the animals.

 School program fees vary according to group size and the number of instructors requested.
-Spring 2018 program fees listed are based on one instructor per program:
+The following program fees are based on one instructor per program:

 $70 per class – up to 20 students (1 hour program)